lahiiru/browser-push/index.md

 3. Navigate to `back-end/safari_push_package_creator/pushPackage.raw/`.
 Modify the files as you needed.
 Please refer the *Building the Push Package* section in [Configuring Safari Push Notifications](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW7) article.

-    > If you are planing to add Safari push notification support to multiple domain names, specify those as **\"allowedDomains\"**
+    > If you are planing to add Safari push notification support to multiple domain names, specify those as **"allowedDomains"**
 in `back-end/safari_push_package_creator/pushPackage.raw/website.json`.
-Parameter **\"webServiceURL\"** specifies the path where the Safari RESTful service will be deployed at. **authenticationToken** will be not using to identify users in our implementation.
+Parameter **"webServiceURL"** specifies the path where the Safari RESTful service will be deployed at. **authenticationToken** will be not using to identify users in our implementation.
 So keep it as it is.
 Further, you can have your own iconset.

 4. Next, a push package should be created using files in **pushPackage.raw** directory.
 This happens in following manner.
     1. [SHA1](https://www.w3.org/PICS/DSig/SHA1_1_0.html) hash values of the files are calculated.